09 Nov Christopher Nolan: 4K UHD Is a Tremendous Opportunity

 When we came to 4KUHD with HDR—that’s a bit of a mouthful—one of the things we did is we decided to put the full theatrical sound mixes of the film, because what we found is people’s systems got better and better and better to the point where it’s worth really trying to get as close as possible to the theatrical presentation of the film that we worked so hard on.

-The way we made the video masters — we applied this thinking later to Kubrick’s masterpiece 2001, which has a very spectacular 4K coming out — what we would do is just project the material and then project the video and really try to match it as closely as possibly and the added bandwidth the HDR, bit depth and color and so forth it really really puts us in a position where we can get closer and closer to a theatrical print in the home.
+The way we made the video masters — we applied this thinking later to Kubrick’s masterpiece 2001, which has a very spectacular 4K coming out — what we would do is just project the material and then project the video and really try to match it as closely as possible and the added bandwidth the HDR, bit depth and color and so forth it really puts us in a position where we can get closer and closer to a theatrical print in the home.
 It’s really exciting that all that work — an increasing amount of work — carries through to the home presentation.

 Really, since the 1950s, TV and home video used to represent a translation of our work into the home.
 But the amazing technical advances of the last couple of decades — and the last 10 years in particular —now give us the opportunities to preserve our work and the work of filmmakers of the past and really try to maintain the creative intent.